 The death of sustainability

-“It’s a word that people shut down on now”, explained my daughter’s dad.
+“It’s a word that people shut down on now”, explains one well-meaning green-glutted friend.
 “It sounds like you are being lectured.
 People’s brains just shut off when you say it.”

 Mindful consumption is the answer